Nuu-chah-nulth Tribal Council: Roles and Responsibilities

-The role of the NTC is to represent its member nations and provide a variety of programs and services to them.
-It can coordinate projects (i.e., fisheries, training), oversee issues that overlap jurisdictions and can take advantage of economies of scale or cross regional planning opportunities.
+The NTC represents its member nations and provides a variety of programs and services to them.
+It can coordinate projects, particularly on issues that overlap jurisdictions and take advantage of economies of scale or cross-regional planning opportunities.
 As well, it can act as a sounding board and coordinator on many issues of common concern.

-The NTC operates many programs that help further the wellbeing of the communities within their sphere of influence.
-The NTC provides programs for its members in the following areas:
+The NTC operates many programs that help further the well-being of the communities within their sphere of influence, including in the following areas: